Skip to main content

 CaptainsGround

-OUPV (Six-Pack) and Master credentials for charter operators in Rhode Island.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Rhode Island.

 TL;DR

 Rhode Island does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Boston, MA / New York, NY.
 Block Island and Block Canyon trips push Rhode Island operators toward OUPV Near-Coastal.
 Narragansett Bay charter holds inside COLREGs lines and uses OUPV Inland.

 The credentials charter captains pursue in Rhode Island